matthew-valenti/jompx-org/docs/setup.md

   1. Create SAML 2.0 Application
   Unfortunately, as of Feb 2024 there is no way to progamatically to create this SAML application.
   AWS Management Console instructions:
   a.
-In the AWS Management Console, go to IAM Identity Center > Applications.
+In the AWS Management Console, and management AWS account, go to IAM Identity Center > Applications.
   b.
 Add a new application > I have an application I want to set up > SAML 2.0
   c.
 Enter the following:
     Display name = AWS Client VPN